Case Study

 Role

-Product Designer — Design Systems Lead for Blok
+Product Designer, Design Systems Lead for Blok

 Timeline

-April 2025 - December 2025
+April 2025 to December 2025

 Blok Design System